 This weekend, kid-sized adventures were exactly our game.
-With a day pass offering more activities than there is daylight and centrally located in the Big Sky Mountain Village, Basecamp is perfect for kids to bite off Big Sky-sized adventures in bite-sized portions.
+Big Sky’s Basecamp is perfect for kids to bite off Big Sky-sized adventures in bite-sized portions.
 My wife and I were hosting our eight-year-old niece Claire.
 It was her first time trying out the activities at Basecamp.

 Lone Peak Expedition